Does your doctor believe you? How to find one who does.

 Without having the understanding and support of people around you, you feel isolated and hopeless.

 How do you get help with nerve sensitization?

 Your return to wellness starts when you find the right doctor, one who understands the condition and knows how to help you.
-Whether that means working with this healthcare professional or getting a referral to a specialist, you need to be in the care of someone who believes that what you are experiencing is very, very real.
+You need to be in the care of someone who believes that what you are experiencing is very, very real.

 Use this checklist to gain confidence you’ve found the right doctor.